 For an additional charge, there are a range of Australia Zoo animal encounters you can experience.
 These experiences include getting up close with either meerkats, lemurs, red pandas, rhinos, komodo dragons, giraffe, cheetahs, dingoes, kolas, tortoise, wombats, echidnas, possums or farm animals; have your photo with a cheetah or an eagle; tour the wildlife hospital; walk with tigers or wombats and ride a camel.

 Myla just loves visiting Australia Zoo and seeing the various animals.
-She particularly loves watching the shows to learn more about the animals and funnily enough one of her favourite things to do is pat a snake!
+She particularly loves watching the shows to learn more about the animals and funnily enough, one of her favourite things to do is pat a snake!

 Whilst much smaller than the Gold Coast theme parks, Aussie World – Sunshine Coast certainly makes up for this in the fun to be had, no queue lines and ticket prices are much cheaper!
 Definitely add this to your list for things to do near Noosa with the kids.

+Located 50 minutes from Noosa, families are guaranteed to have a fantastic day at Aussie World.
+As they say, “fun is our thing”, and they are not lying!
 There are over 18 Aussie World rides and attractions spread out over 15 acres.
-All your family favourite rides are here including chair plane, Ferris wheel, dodgems, giant slides, swimming ship, carousel and tea cups.
+All your family favourite rides are here, including chair plane, Ferris wheel, dodgems, giant slides, swimming ship, carousel and teacups.
 There are also a few thrill rides for the older rides and gentle rides for the tiny tots.

 On a hot day, be sure to bring the kids swimmers and towels as there is a small water play area.
 It’s nothing too flash but the kids in there were having a blast – Myla easily spent close to an hour in there cooling off.